AlSukkar/Background-Tab-Opener/README.md

 Opens links in a new background tab

 Used with ViolentMonkey or any other userscipt extensions.
+To install it copy the code from Open in Background Tab.js file to a new file in ViolentMonkey.

 Can be enabled with shift + z